Last Updated on March 27, 2021

 How Does Alcohol Affect Estrogen & Progesterone Before Menopause?

-Heavy alcohol use has negative effects on both the female and male reproductive systems.
+Heavy alcohol use has negative effects2 on both the female and male reproductive systems.
 In the case of women, chronic drinking can affect the ovaries, resulting in fertility issues, hormone deficiencies, and a lowered sex drive.

 Although the severity of these issues is dependent on how much you drink, if you experience irregular menstrual cycles alcohol could be one of the culprits.
 In more extreme cases, heavy drinking can cause missed periods, or a failure to ovulate.

-As for alcohol and hormones, drinking appears to increase the amount of estrogen in women’s systems, and may also lower progesterone.
+As for alcohol and hormones, drinking appears to increase the amount of estrogen4 in women’s systems, and may also lower progesterone.
 This is not a bad thing in all respects, as estrogen has a number of important functions in the body.

-But there are downsides, and one of them is an increased risk of breast cancer.
+But there are downsides, and one of them is an increased risk of breast cancer5.
 This is especially true before menopause.
 Estrogen can also increase the amount of acetaldehyde in your system.
 This chemical contributes to hangover discomfort, and can also increase cancer risk.

 More research is needed, but it appears that drinking before menopause has some impact on your lifetime breast cancer risk.
 In general, drinking seems to have few positive impacts on younger women’s health, and a number of negative ones.